 The Needs Study and Sufficiency Rating Report, prepared biennially by ODOT, evaluates roads on the State Highway System based on geometric design, physical condition, and capacity.
 This report classified the pavement condition of US 70 through the project area in the "inadequate to tolerable" range.
 One segment near the Valliant city center is scored as critical.
 The pavement quality rating is attributable primarily to overdue resurfacing and reconstruction needs on this segment of roadway.
-While geometric conditions are adequate, capacity limits of this highway will be reached in the next 20 years.
+While geometric conditions are adequate, the capacity limits of this highway will be reached in the next 20 years.

 The US 70 project will address challenges to the congested national highway system, and will improve functioning of rail and highway modes through Southeast Oklahoma.
-But like politics, all transportation is "local".
+But like politics, all transportation is "local."
 Thus it is also important to focus on the City of Valliant and McCurtain County to view the need for, and anticipated results of, the US 70 project.

-Highways And Railroads As Part of Valliant and McCurtain County History
+Highways and Railroads as Part of Valliant and McCurtain County History

-The history of Valliant in McCurtain County, Oklahoma is rich and interwoven with the history of Native Americans, railroads, and forestry and agriculture.
+The history of Valliant in McCurtain County, Oklahoma is rich and interwoven with the history of Native Americans, railroads, forestry and agriculture.
 McCurtain County, Oklahoma was formed in 1907 from Choctaw lands.
-The area we now know to be McCurtain County was once part of a larger district of the Choctaw Nation.
 The County was named for Green McCurtain, Principal Chief of the Choctaw Nation from 1896 to 1910.

-In the early 1900's, as the Arkansas and Choctaw Railroad made its way across what is now Southeast Oklahoma, locations were chosen for towns and post offices.
+In the early 1900s, as the Arkansas and Choctaw Railroad made its way across what is now southeast Oklahoma, locations were chosen for towns and post offices.
 Valliant was platted in 1902 and the name Valliant was chosen in honor of one of the railroad officials, Frank W. Valliant.
 The Arkansas and Choctaw Railroad later was sold to the St. Louis & San Francisco Railway.
+The

-The Kiamichi Railroad (KRR) in southeast Oklahoma operates today on a former St. Louis-San Francisco line.
+Kiamichi Railroad (KRR) in southeast Oklahoma operates today on a former St. Louis-San Francisco line.
 Eventually much of the St. Louis-San Francisco Railway was sold to the Burlington Northern and Santa Fe (BNSF).
 Another railroad emerged in the early 1900s, when the Dierks Lumber and Coal Company incorporated the Texas Oklahoma and Eastern (TO&E) Railroad to connect the company's timber holdings in southeast Oklahoma and southwest Arkansas to markets in the Midwest and East, via the St. Louis & San Francisco and Kansas City Southern lines.